Farm Traceability: Essential for Food Safety, Customer Trust, and Your Bottom Line

-Health issues are foremost in our minds today.
+Health issues are often foremost in our minds today.
 When discussing food safety, one topic that comes up frequently is traceability.
-This refers to the ability to track produce through all steps of the supply, production, and distribution process; from seed lots to dinner tables.
+This refers to the ability to track produce through all steps of the supply, production, and distribution process, from seed lots to dinner tables.
 Admittedly, this can sound like quite a bit of paperwork.

-Today we’ll walk through the basics of a traceability process and see that it's easy to incorporate into your farm operation.
+Today, we’ll walk through the basics of a traceability process and see that it's easy to incorporate into your farm operation.

 Benefits of Traceability

-Without accurate record keeping, claims that produce is local or organic or otherwise are just that; claims.
+Without accurate record keeping, claims that produce is local or organic or otherwise are just that, claims.
 Traceability means you can provide customers with evidence that supports and documents these claims.
 This evidence can also open doors to new markets.

 Traceability can increase customer confidence and enhance your brand’s reputation.
 Improved inventory accuracy – brought about by traceability efforts – can also reduce spoilage and shrinkage.